AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 ### Set whether to enable message editing

-Users can edit message they have already sent.
+Users can edit a message they have already sent.
 This feature is enabled by default.
-To disable, set the `enableMessageEdit` property to `false`.
+To disable, set the `enableMessageEdit` property to `false`:

 ```dart
 ChatUIKitSettings.enableMessageEdit = false;